 Research has shown that a good relationship with a counsellor/therapist can really help.
 Just having someone who understands what it's like to live in your head really helps.
 And if you are committed to change and you have a good relationship with your therapist, a happier life is possible.

 I know this from my own experience.
 I haven't forgotten what it's like to feel like a crazy person, or how terrified I was when meeting a counsellor for the first time.
 Working on myself with support has changed my life.
 Now I work with people from all walks of life to feel good about themselves and live happier lives.

 We will be working with a three pronged approach.

 Firstly, we need to understand you and where the problem started.

 Secondly we need to understand the change your looking for.
-What is it you want to feel?
 What are your goals?
 What is it you want to feel or experience as a result of therapy?
 Don't worry if that's not clear right now, it will emerge as we work together.
 But having identified what you're looking for, we can check in and make sure that our work together is serving you.

 Thirdly.
 What helps?
 How can we, together empower you to reach your goals?
 What techniques and practises help you manage your feelings and put you back in control?
-We will investigate what works for you both in the therapy room and outside in your life.
+We will consider your strengths and abilities and how we can harness these to work for you both in the therapy room and outside in your life.
 For example, simple mindfulness or breathing practices you can use during the day when feelings arise.
 We might try drawing or visualisation in the session to understand better what's going on for you.
 But we only ever do what feels safe and good to you.

 So step by step we will work together in this way until you feel you have achieved what you came for.